smolegz/tp/docs/DeveloperGuide.md

 * **Step 2c**: The user enters an invalid command e.g. `abc` instead of `yes`/`no` after the `remove 4` command.
     * The user will be prompted with an error message:
     > Unknown Command
-    * Since the current GUI remains with the spotlighted contact "Paul Walker", users will need to type `remove 1` to be prompted with the confirmation process again, or type `list` to return to the default list
+    * Since the current GUI remains with the spotlighted contact "Paul Cooper", users will need to type `remove 1` to be prompted with the confirmation process again, or type `list` to return to the default list

 Here is an activity diagram that summarizes the process of removing a contact from the address book: